Precision vs. Recall: Key Differences and Use Cases

 What is the main difference between precision and recall?

 The primary distinction between precision and recall is their focus.
-Precision emphasizes the accuracy of positive predictions.
+Precision emphasizes the accuracy of optimistic predictions.
 Recall, conversely, focuses on identifying all relevant instances.

 What is a confusion matrix?

 A confusion matrix is a table that showcases a classification model's performance.
-It displays true positives, true negatives, false positives, and false negatives.
-These elements aid in calculating precision, recall, and other evaluation metrics.
+It displays true positives, false positives, and false negatives, which aid in calculating precision, recall, and other evaluation metrics.

 Is there a trade-off between precision and recall?